sohamnandi77/intelligent-seat-allocation-system/README.md

----------------Installation instructions for Windows --------
+# ---------------Installation instructions for Windows --------

-1. Install the pakages given in the requirements.txt file
+1. Install the python setup file in Installation folder
-	- pip install -r requirements.txt

-2. Create the database by writing following commands on python(if there is an existing database created - Delete it):
-	- from seatbooking import db
-	- db.create_all()
+2. Install Xampp setup file in the Installation folder (if the given setup doesnot work please download a setup from https://www.apachefriends.org/download.html)

 3. Set the environment variables
 	3.1.
 Go to My computer Properties